allefeld/htcondor-matlab/README.md

     end
     condorSubmitJob(jobHandle)

 The resulting job consists of 10 tasks, where each task runs `condorTestTask(i)` with values of `i` from 1 to 10.
-The function `condorTestTask` used here is an example task included with htcondor-matlab, which takes a number as argument and returns its square; unless the number is a prime, in which case an error is thrown.
+The function `condorTestTask` used here is an example task included with htcondor-matlab.
+It takes a number as argument and returns its square; unless the number is a prime, in which case an error is thrown.

 `jobhandle` is a string of the form `job#` where `#` is a sequential number starting from 1.
 The handle is assigned to a job by `condorCreateJob` and is used to identify the job to all other functions.